No more bank of Mum and Dad?

 This can be started from a young age and you can start to involve teenagers in decisions to do with household policies such as the internet to show them how these things work and what the payment options are.
 Explain why you are choosing certain products that fit within the family budget and why you are choosing to pay as you are.

-Our research also found that around a fifth (21%) of parents admitted to not having a set pattern when it comes to their children receiving pocket money.
 If you are providing your child with pocket money even when they are a teenager, ensure that they have regularity so that they don’t just expect to receive it when they ask for it.
 Whether this is weekly or monthly it will help them to ensure their money lasts if it is not topped up once it’s spent.

 Saving is another key skill to teach your teenagers and a great way to do that is by setting a good example.
 If your teenagers see you putting money away for something in particular they may be more inclined to do the same thing.
 Plus, if they are told to save for a bigger item that they want such as a games console and you don’t just buy it outright they will learn that savings increase over time and they will eventually get the satisfaction of buying something they’ve saved for.
 Savings could be done with an online or in branch savings account or a good old moneybox.